-Please note: Dr. Leiter is not taking any summer students in 2020.
+Please note: Dr. Leiter is not taking any summer students.

 Dr. Lawrence A. Leiter is Director of the Lipid Clinic, Associate Director of the Clinical Nutrition and Risk Factor Modification Centre and an Associate Scientist in the Li Ka Shing Knowledge Institute of St. Michael’s Hospital in Toronto.
 From 2000-2010, he was Head of the Division of Endocrinology and Metabolism.
 He is a Professor in the Departments of Medicine and Nutritional Sciences at the University of Toronto.